Djamel Sedjati: 2022–2023

+Sedjati running the 800 m final at the 2023 World Athletics Championships.

-At the 2022 World Athletics Championships, Sedjati finished second in the 800m final, clocking 1:44.14 to win the silver medal.
+At the 2022 World Athletics Championships, Sedjati finished second in the 800 m final, clocking 1:44.14 to win the silver medal.

-At the 2023 World Athletics Championshops, Sedjati made it into the 800m final, but was disqualified due to a lane violation.
+At the 2023 World Athletics Championshops, Sedjati made it into the 800 m final, but was disqualified due to a lane violation.

 2024: Paris Olympics, breaking 1:42

+Sedjati representing Algeria at the 2024 Summer Olympics.

-On 7 July, Sedjati won the 800m at the Meeting de Paris, running 1:41.56 to become, at the time, the third fastest man at the distance, behind Wilson Kipketer who ran 1:41.11 in 1997, and David Rudisha, the current world record holder, who ran 1:40.91 at the 2012 Summer Olympics.
+On 7 July, Sedjati won the 800 m at the Meeting de Paris, running 1:41.56 to become, at the time, the third fastest man at the distance, behind Wilson Kipketer who ran 1:41.11 in 1997, and David Rudisha, the current world record holder, who ran 1:40.91 at the 2012 Summer Olympics.
 Sedjati set in the process a new Algerian national record, replacing the previous record by Taoufik Makhloufi since the 2016 Summer Olympics by more than a second.

 Five days later, at the Herculis Meeting in Monaco, he won the 800 metres in a time of 1:41.46, thereby improving on his personal best from five days prior by a tenth of a second.

 Sedjati qualified for the 800 meter final, on 10 August at the 2024 Summer Olympics in Paris, after missing the event in the previous Olympic cycle due to sickness.
 He reached the final after winning his race in both the heats and semi-final with times of 1:45:84 and 1:45.08, respectively.
 Sedjati had remained undefeated in the 2024 season until the Olympic final, where he finished third winning a bronze medal with a time of 1:41.50, behind silver medalist Marco Arop, who finished in 1:41.20, and gold medalist Emmanuel Wanyonyi, who finished one hundredth of a second ahead of Arop in a time of 1:41.19.
-This shifted Sedjati from the third fastest to the fifth fastest man at 800m.
+This shifted Sedjati from the third fastest to the fifth fastest man at 800 m.